krateoplatformops-blueprints/github-scaffolding-with-composition-page/README.md

 3. A Continuous Integration pipeline (GitHub [workflow](https://github.com/krateoplatformops/krateo-v2-template-fireworksapp/blob/main/skeleton/.github/workflows/ci.yml)) will build the Dockerfile of the frontend app and the resulting image will be published as a Docker image on the GitHub Package registry
 4. An ArgoCD Application will be deployed to listen to the Helm Chart of the FireworksApp application and deploy the chart on the same Kubernetes cluster where ArgoCD is hosted
 5. The FireworksApp will be deployed with a Service type of NodePort kind exposed on the chosen port.
+6. A composition page is available on Krateo Composable Portal

 ## Requirements